 Leather uppers vs. PVC (or other plastics)

-Most women’s dress shoes are either made from genuine leather or made from PVC or a plastic heated and stamped to look like leather.
-Genuine leather is the best material for a high-quality, long-lasting shoe because it is breathable, durable, flexible, and handsome.
+Most women's dress shoes are either made from genuine leather or made from PVC or a plastic heated and stamped to look like leather.
+Genuine leather is the best material for a high-quality, long-lasting shoe because it's breathable, durable, flexible, and handsome.
 PVC shoes are not breathable, so the insides can get moist and slippery, and they quickly scuff or scratch to show wear and strain.
 Importantly, leather uppers are stitched to the sole of the shoe, making it easy to repair and replace the sole, so you can wear the shoe for decades.
 Plastics are bonded together with glues and adhesives, so the soles often come off the shoe, particularly under heat and strain, and cannot be repaired.
-This is also why cheap plastic shoes tend to have an unpleasant, chemical smell, while leather smells like leather.
+This is also why cheap plastic shoes tend to have an initial unpleasant, chemical smell, while leather smells like leather.